History of Berliner FC Dynamo (2004–present): New coach Christian Bennbennek (2019–2021)

 The team was joined by forward Benjamin Förster from VSG Altglienicke, midfielder Alexander Siebeck from SV Babelsberg 03, midfielder Marcel Stutter from VfL Wolfsburg II and midfielder Philipp Blume from FSV Wacker 90 Nordhausen for the 2020–21 season.
-Matthias Steinborn also returned from 1.
+Matthias Steinborn returned from 1.
 FC Lokomotive Leipzig.
+Also Niklas Brandt returned to the club.
 The operating license for the Friedrich-Ludwig-Jahn-Sportpark expired on 30 June 2020.
 But the Berlin Senate decided to extend the license until 31 December 2020.
 BFC Dynamo would thus be able to continue playing in the stadium until the end of the year.
-The 2019-20 Berliner Cup was resumed at the end of the summer.
-The team was eliminated in the semifinals of the 2019-20 Berliner Cup after being defeated 1-5 by VSG Altglienicke on 8 August 2020.
+The 2019-20 Berlin Cup was resumed during the summer.
+The team was eliminated in the semifinals of the 2019-20 Berlin Cup after being defeated 1–5 by VSG Altglienicke on 8 August 2020.
 BFC Dynamo lost the first two matches of the 2020-21 Regionaliga Nordost.
 The team defeated Berlin AK 07 1–3 away in the third matchday on 30 August 2020.
 The young team was effective in offensive play, but had not yet found the stability of the defensive.
 BFC Dynamo suffered a bitter 3–2 loss away against FC Energie Cottbus in the ninth matchday on 4 October 2020.
 The team had a 0–2 lead at the beginning of the second half against FC Energie Cottbus, but then conceded three goals.